Skip to content

 --project="$OTLP_GOOGLE_CLOUD_PROJECT"

-1. Enable telemetry in your .gemini/settings.json:
+1. Enable telemetry in .gemini/settings.json:

 {